-Award-winning nurse practitioner Susan Corbridge, PhD ’08, APRN, FAANP, associate dean for practice and community partnerships, describes UIC’s AG-ACNP program and the evolution of the field in which graduates will work.
+Award-winning nurse practitioner Susan Corbridge, PhD ’08, APRN, FAANP, FAAN, former executive associate dean for the UIC College of Nursing, describes UIC’s AG-ACNP program and the evolution of the field in which graduates will work.

-Clinicals Practicum sites and highly qualified preceptors are arranged for students by dedicated staff
+Clinicals Practicum sites and highly qualified preceptors are arranged for students by faculty

 Upon completion of the Doctor of Nursing Practice degree, graduates may be eligible to seek certification from a variety of national programs (e.g., the American Nurses Credentialing Center [ANCC]).